antimof/UxPlay/README.txt

 10.11 "Buster" and 11.2 "Bullseye", Ubuntu 20.04 LTS and 22.04.1 LTS,
 Linux Mint 20.3, Pop!\_OS 22.04 (NVIDIA edition), Rocky Linux 8.6 (a
-CentOS successor), Fedora 36, OpenSUSE 15.4, Arch Linux 22.10, macOS 12.3 (Intel and M1), FreeBSD 13.1.
-On Raspberry Pi, it is tested on Raspberry Pi OS (Bullseye) (32- and 64-bit), Ubuntu 22.04.1, and Manjaro RPi4 22.10.
-Also tested on 64-bit Windows 10 and 11.
+CentOS successor), Fedora 36, OpenSUSE 15.4, Arch Linux 22.10, macOS 12.3 (Intel and M1), FreeBSD 13.1, Windows 10 and 11 (64 bit).

+On Raspberry Pi 4 model B, it is tested on Raspberry Pi OS (Bullseye) (32- and 64-bit), Ubuntu 22.10, Manjaro RPi4 23.02, and (without hardware video decoding) on OpenSUSE 15.4.

-Its main use is to act like an AppleTV for screen-mirroring (with audio) of iOS/iPadOS/macOS clients (iPhone, iPod Touch, iPad, Mac computers) in a window on the server display (with the possibility of sharing that window on screen-sharing applications such as Zoom) on a host running Linux, macOS, or other unix (and now also Microsoft Windows).
+Its main use is to act like an AppleTV for screen-mirroring (with audio) of iOS/iPadOS/macOS clients (iPhone, iPod Touch, iPad, Mac computers) on the server display of a host running Linux, macOS, or other unix (and now also Microsoft Windows).
 UxPlay supports Apple's AirPlay2 protocol using "Legacy Pairing", but some features are missing.
 (Details of what is publicly known about Apple's AirPlay 2 protocol can be found [here](https://openairplay.github.io/airplay-spec/), [here](https://github.com/SteeBono/airplayreceiver/wiki/AirPlay2-Protocol) and [here](https://emanuelecozzi.net/docs/airplay2)).
 While there is no